-The lights are protected by the "COCKPIT LIGHTS" breaker on the 12VDC Main Distribution panel located in the cabin.
+The lights are protected by the "COCKPIT LIGHTS" breaker on push to reset Breaker rail located in the electronics area inside the aft end of the console.

 Courtesy/Under Gunnel Lighting

 Courtesy lights are placed around the cockpit, under the gunnel.
 LED lights will provide years of service and require no maintenance.